Four-leaf clover: Other species

 Other plants may be mistaken for, or misleadingly sold as, "4-leaf clovers"; for example, Oxalis tetraphylla is a species of wood sorrel with leaves resembling a 4-leaf clover.
 Other species that have been sold as "4-leaf clovers" include Marsilea quadrifolia.

+In culture

 As a good luck charm

 A description from 1869 says that 4-leaf clovers were "gathered at night-time during the full moon by sorceresses, who mixed it with vervain and other ingredients, while young girls in search of a token of perfect happiness made quest of the plant by day."
 In an 1877 letter to St.Nicholas Magazine, an 11-year-old girl wrote, "Did the fairies ever whisper in your ear, that a 4-leaf clover brought good luck to the finder?"

+As a hobby

+Collecting 4-leaf clovers has become a hobby for many people, evidenced in numerous communities existing on the internet dedicated to the practices of finding and collecting hundreds of clovers with four or more leaflets, or clovers with different mutations.

+In an interview with the New York Times, an expert 4-leaf clover finder suggested that finding 4-leaf clovers is easiest in spring before the first mowing.
+The expert's technique involved visually scanning clover patches for visual "ruptures in the pattern", as 3-leaf clovers make a triangular shape, while 4-leaf clovers make a square shape.